StorytimeStorey/picode/README.md

 ## Known errors:

+- Graphing works in test mode with minimal data, but once there's too much data it takes too long for slash commands.
+Need to get pipe implemented properly and graph linked through it.
 - Last data taken at 9.0. <- should say 0009 (12:09 am). reads as 0009 in the text file, so its an error in the comprehension
 - directory won't be accessed sometimes
 - data in graph will not reset between calls from the bot